 Ways of Performing

-Types of cross section
+Types of Cross-Section

 There are many types of foundation pillars’ cross-sections.
-It can be cylindrical, helical or box-shaped or more complex form with the broadening of the bottom of the posts.
+It can be a cylindrical, helical or box-shaped, or more complex form with the broadening of the bottom of the posts.
 The broadening can increase the area of the base and thus increase the load-bearing capacity of the foundation.
 The weight of the house will be distributed over a larger area.

-Technologies of Pier foundation
+Technologies of Pier Foundation

 The most used way consists of digging a square or rectangular hole.
 The size of which is 4-8 inches longer than the required diameter of the post.
 Then formwork is set in the pit which settles the shape of the future foundation; then the reinforcement cage is placed, and concrete is poured.
 After that, the formwork is removed and covered with a pillar.
-This technology has made it possible for us to make a reinforced concrete pillar of different shapes but requires a relatively substantial number of earthworks and the use of removable shuttering.
+This technology has made it possible for us to make a reinforced concrete pillars of different shapes but requires a relatively substantial number of earthworks and the use of removable shuttering.
 Installation of every new post for the foundation is the following - in the dug well we set formwork which propped up the sides of the spacer.
 Inside the formwork, there is the reinforcement cage.
 The reinforcement cage makes sure that the reinforcements remain in place.

 Suitable Condition for Pier Foundation